R Canis Majoris

 R Canis Majoris is an eclipsing interacting binary star system in the constellation Canis Major.
 It varies from magnitude 5.7 to 6.34.
-The system is unusual in the low ratio between the main two components and shortness of the orbital period.
+The system is unusual in the low mass ratio (ie. big mass difference) between the main two components and shortness of the orbital period.
+It is faintly visible to the naked eye of an observer with very good observing conditions.

-Eclipse timings
+Variability

+In 1887, Edwin F. Sawyer discovered that the star, then generally referred to as 155 Canis Majoris (after its listing in Uranometria Argentina), is a variable star.
+It appears with its variable star designation, R Canis Majoris, in Annie Jump Cannon's Second catalogue of variable stars, published in 1907.

 Eclipse timings for R Canis Majoris have been being measured since 1887, and whilst at present the time period appears constant at 1.1359 days, periodic quasi-sinusoidal variations of the eclipse arrival times have been taking place with a periodicity of around 93 years.
 This has led to the suggestion that there exists a third non-eclipsing body in the system whose gravitational pull is responsible for these variations.

 Interacting binary star

 R Canis Majoris is thought to be an interacting binary star.
-The secondary star has exceeded its Roche lobe and accreted mass to the primary star.
-This has resulted in the early evolution of the secondary star into the subgiant branch, and increased helium rich material in the primary, causing it to burn brighter and have a higher effective temperature than would usually be expected for a star of its mass.
+The secondary star, originally the more massive of the two, has evolved away from the main sequence, expanded, and exceeded its Roche lobe.
+The primary has stripped away mass from the secondary, with much of it being lost completely from the system.
+The secondary now has a very reduced mass relative to its temperature and luminosity, while the primary has gained helium-rich material and become hotter and more luminous.

-Reanalysis of the system using high-resolution spectroscopy yields its two main components to have masses 1.67 ± 0.08, and 0.22 ± 0.07 times that of the Sun respectively and radii 1.78 ± 0.03 and 1.22 ± 0.07 times that of the Sun respectively.
-Their surface temperatures are 7300 and 4350 K. The third star has a mass 80% that of the Sun and a radius around 83% that of the Sun.
-A third star in the system is very faint, presumably a red dwarf.
+Reanalysis of the system using high-resolution spectroscopy yields its two main components to have masses 1.67±0.08 and 0.22±0.07 times that of the Sun respectively and radii 1.78±0.03 and 1.22±0.07 times that of the Sun respectively.
+Their surface temperatures are 7300 K and 4350 K. A third star in the system is very faint, presumed to be an orange dwarf.
+A tentative orbit has been derived with a period of 102 years.
+The third star has a mass 80% that of the Sun and a radius around 83% that of the Sun.